 We get to put a little cross on a piece of paper every few years and otherwise we’re sort of powerless.
 That’s not a nice feeling.
 Conspiracy theories give us a sense of control again, like we have power over the faceless corporations which run much of our lives.
 There’s an obvious attraction there.

 Time to get angry

 Conspiracy theories also give you explanations (even blame) for why things happen.
 For instance, during the outbreaks of AIDS, H1N1 and Ebola there were conspiracy theories everywhere.
 It’s very tempting to put an organisation in place as having “started the disease” because it gives us someone to be angry at, rather than the cold, blunt truth that horrible things happen without reason and we cannot stop them easily.

 Plus it once again makes us sound like one of those experts we’ve heard talking on TV: we can start throwing around words like “virology”, “genetic engineering” and “genome” etc. etc. which again shows everyone, and ourselves, that we really do get it!

 Also, and perhaps most temptingly, conspiracy theories are easy.
 Science, economics, social politics, history etc. offer you the same thing as conspiracy theories: unobvious and hidden explanations for what’s going on in the world.
-But they’re hard to study.
+But they’re hard.
 Very hard.
-I love Science, but I’m not deluded; it can be hard work and sometimes the rewards aren’t immediately obvious.
+I love Science, but I’m not deluded, it can be hard work and sometimes the rewards aren’t immediately obvious.

-If you want to understand how diseases are spread you have to study Biochemistry, Pathology, Sociology, possibly even Medicinal history.
+If you want to understand how diseases are spread you have to study Biochemistry, Pathology, Sociology, even medicinal history.
 This is difficult, depressing and often not fun.